unit8co/darts/INSTALL.md

 Below, we detail how to install Darts using either `conda` or `pip`.

 ## From PyPI
-Install Darts with all models expect the ones from optional dependencies (Prophet, LightGBM, CatBoost, see more on that [here](#enabling-optional-dependencies)): `pip install darts`.
+Install Darts with all models except the ones from optional dependencies (Prophet, LightGBM, CatBoost, see more on that [here](#enabling-optional-dependencies)): `pip install darts`.

 If this fails on your platform, please follow the official installation guide for [PyTorch](https://pytorch.org/get-started/locally/), then try installing Darts again.